endangeredoxen/fivecentplots/fivecentplots/doc/index.rst

 **1. Ease of Use**

+   * Plots require *a single function call*.
+All needed inputs from the data to plot to any style and/or formatting parameters are specified as optional keyword arguments in this single function call.

    * Data come from pandas DataFrames eliminating direct management of numpy arrays

-   * Style and format parameters can be invoked in a single function call via optional keyword arguments

-   * Data can be quickly grouped into subplots (row x column grid, wrapped by unique value, legend coloring) by simply specifying DataFrame column names
+   * Data can be quickly grouped into subsets and visualized.
+This includes creating grids of subplots and legending by color and/or marker.
+All of these options are invoked simply by specifying DataFrame column names as appropriate keyword arugments

 |

 **2. Repeatability**

-   * Figure sizes expand and contract to accommodate plot elements rather than shrinking elements like the axis in unexpected ways to fit labels, ticks, etc. (as is the standard practice in matplotlib).
-In **fivecentplots** the axes window size is king so plots of the same size stay the same size regardless of everything surrounding them.
+   * Figure sizes expand and contract to accommodate plot elements rather than remaining fixed and shrinking the internal elements often in unexpected ways (as is the standard practice in matplotlib).
+In **fivecentplots** the axes window size is king so plot areas of the same size stay the same size regardless of everything surrounding them.
+Because element sizes are measured before the plot is generated and the figure size is not fixed, **fivecentplots** can adjust the layout to prevent elements from overlapping unexpectedly.

    * All colors, sizes, marker themes, etc. can be specified from input keywords or from a theme file